PaarthPandey10/ibm-z-mainframe-lab/01-fundamentals/06-rexx1/06-visual-guide.md

 ## What I Learned

-- [cite_start]**Zowe CLI:** How to install and use the command-line interface to interact with z/OS without needing a traditional 3270 terminal emulator[cite: 164].
+- **Zowe CLI:** How to install and use the command-line interface to interact with z/OS without needing a traditional 3270 terminal emulator.
-- [cite_start]**REXX:** Introduction to the "Restructured Extended Executor" language, known for its simplicity and power in the mainframe environment[cite: 26].
+- **REXX:** Introduction to the "Restructured Extended Executor" language, known for its simplicity and power in the mainframe environment.
-- [cite_start]**TSO Address Spaces:** Understanding that interactive programs require a persistent address space (memory "ticket") to maintain state between commands[cite: 318].
+- **TSO Address Spaces:** Understanding that interactive programs require a persistent address space (memory "ticket") to maintain state between commands.
-- [cite_start]**Interactive Commands:** Using `zowe tso send as` to send data to a running program, allowing for interactive sessions like the number guessing game[cite: 353].
+- **Interactive Commands:** Using `zowe tso send as` to send data to a running program, allowing for interactive sessions like the number guessing game.

 ---